grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 "Yes Captain Percy."
 Cassandra settled the headset back over her ears as Percy climbed to the control room.

-In her earphones Cassandra could hear the hiss of compressed air in every direction as she turned the mics around.
+In her earphones Cassandra could hear the hiss of compressed air in every direction as she turned the microphones around.
 The high pitch of the moving air was often accompanied by the much lower-pitched sound of rushing water.
 That was Hemi pushing water around inside the *Prospect's* trim tanks.
 The boat gently dipped forward and back like one of those drinking birds as he moved thousands of pounds of ballast water around.
 The goal was to leave the boat exactly as trim as before Hemi started, but to make it sound to someone listening on sonar as if they were blowing air in the tanks to gain buoyancy to surface.
 Cassandra was sure that she would never fall for that ruse -- the accompanying sound of water moving through the boat would tell the careful listener that they weren't just blowing in air.
 Besides, a submarine would have little call for blowing air into the tanks at the depth they were at.
 In most cases, they would just drive the neutrally-buoyant boat up to the just below the surface, and then blow air in with compressors running to fully break the surface.

 But a sonar operator who works on a surface ship might not be as steeped in the finer points of submarine operation as someone who worked underwater daily.
 Unless they had been trained well at hunting submarines, the sonar operator on the ship above might very well mistake the sounds of lightly blowing tanks for the first moves towards surfacing, buying the *Prospect* a short window of time.